Area that we will be monitoring for resources

-> In an exponential world, the needs for specific and higher cost resources will have large geopolitical implications
+> In an exponential/fast changing world, the needs for specific and higher cost resources will have large geopolitical implications

 Resources are spread throughout the globe.
 Human society will compete and cooperate for these widespread resources.
 The more important the resource the higher the level of conflict that will arise.
 Since the world is not one Ingroup, tribes will form in the pursuit of these resources and will impact organizations and individuals around the world.